 Fact 1: Quitting is the best thing you can do for your health.

 After quitting smoking, your overall physical and mental health will improve dramatically.
 Within 6 hours, your heart rate will slow, and your blood pressure will stabilise.
 Within a week, you'll have higher levels of protective antioxidants such as vitamin C. Your risk of disease and cancer will continue to drop the longer you stay quit.

 Fact 2: Quitting can improve your mood and relieve stress, anxiety and depression.

-Smoking causes stress long term.
-Withdrawal symptoms include stress, anxiety and feelings of depression.
-Continuing to smoke only feeds this cycle.
+Smoking and vaping cause stress long term.
+Nicotine withdrawal symptoms include stress, anxiety and feelings of depression.
+Continuing to smoke cigarettes or vapes only feeds this cycle.

 If you quit, you'll feel less physically, emotionally and financially stressed.
 You may even find you have a more positive outlook on life.
 Some tips for managing stress include going for a walk, talking with friends, or meditating.

 Research suggests that nicotine is one of the most addictive substances in the world.
 Almost one-third of people who smoke become addicted.
 This is a much higher addiction rate than for users of heroin (23%), cocaine (17%), alcohol (15%), and cannabis (9%).

 Many vapes also contain nicotine, even if they say 'no-nicotine'.
 In some cases, they have much more than cigarettes.